vinfreecs/genga/docs/Define.rst

 Physical constants
 ------------------
-The following physical constants are used by GENGA and can be changed in this section of the the :literal:`define.h` file:
+The following physical constants are used by GENGA and can be changed in this section of the :literal:`define.h` file:

 - | :literal:`def_ksq = 1.0`